divn-001/azure-security-portfolio/05-detection-engineering/README.md

 ### In Scope
 - Microsoft Sentinel
 - Log Analytics workspace design (security telemetry only)
-- Analytics rule engineering (KQL)
+- Custom analytics rule engineering (KQL)
 - Alert severity modeling
 - Detection tuning and validation
 - SOC workflow alignment
 - Limited, safe automation (Logic Apps)

 ### Explicitly Out of Scope
-- Identity architecture (covered in Section 1)
+- Identity architecture (see `01-identity-security`)
+- Privileged access configuration (see `02-privileged-access-security`)
-- Network security architecture (covered in Section 3)
+- Network security architecture
-- Governance / Azure Policy (covered in Section 5)
+- Governance / Azure Policy (see `04-governance-and-landing-zones`)
-- Defender for Cloud posture management (covered in Section 4)
+- Defender for Cloud posture management (see `03-cloud-posture-management`)

 This section focuses **only** on detection engineering.

 ---

-## Engineering Objectives
+## Capabilities Demonstrated

+Projects in this section demonstrate the ability to:

-### Objective 1: Deploy a Minimal, Cost-Aware Sentinel Architecture
+### 1. Design a Minimal, Cost-Aware Sentinel Architecture
-Design a Sentinel deployment that ingests **only high-value security telemetry**.

-**Tasks**
 - Deploy Sentinel using a dedicated Log Analytics workspace
-- Enable only required data sources:
+- Ingest only high-value security telemetry
-  - Entra ID sign-in logs
-  - Entra ID audit logs
-  - Azure Activity Logs
 - Configure intentional log retention
-- Avoid unnecessary diagnostic settings
+- Avoid unnecessary diagnostic and data sources

----

-### Objective 2: Engineer Custom Analytics Rules for Core Threat Scenarios
+### 2. Engineer Custom Analytics Rules Aligned to Threat Behavior
-Replace default analytics rules with **engineered detections** aligned to attacker behavior.

-**Threat Scenarios**
-1. Risky sign-in with successful authentication
-2. Privileged role misuse
-3. Suspicious Azure control-plane activity

-**Tasks**
-- Review and disable low-signal default rules
+- Replace low-signal default rules with custom detections
-- Create custom KQL analytics rules per scenario
+- Build KQL-based analytics aligned to attacker techniques
-- Assign severity based on **business impact**
+- Assign alert severity based on business impact
-- Ensure each alert has a defined SOC response
+- Ensure every alert has a defined SOC response path

----

-### Objective 3: Build an Identity-Centric Detection Model
+### 3. Build Identity-Centric Detections
-Engineer detections that escalate **only when identity compromise would matter**.

-**Tasks**
 - Correlate sign-in risk, authentication success, and privilege level
 - Suppress expected or low-risk behavior
-- Escalate only when risk intersects with privilege
+- Escalate only when identity compromise would be impactful

----

-### Objective 4: Engineer Alert Severity and SOC Workflow
+### 4. Align Alerts with SOC Workflow
-Ensure alerts are meaningful, actionable, and consistent.

-**Tasks**
 - Define a clear severity model (High / Medium / Low)
-- Map each detection to:
-  - Investigation steps
-  - Expected response actions
+- Map detections to investigation steps and response actions
-- Eliminate alerts without a response path
+- Eliminate alerts without a clear owner or response

----

-### Objective 5: Automate Low-Risk, High-Frequency Responses
-Reduce SOC toil through **safe, targeted automation**.

-**Tasks**
+### 5. Apply Targeted, Low-Risk Automation
-- Identify at least one low-risk detection suitable for automation
+- Identify high-frequency, low-risk alerts suitable for automation
-- Build a Logic App playbook to enrich or respond
+- Use Logic Apps for enrichment or response
-- Attach automation to the relevant analytics rule
+- Attach automation directly to relevant analytics rules

----

-### Objective 6: Validate, Tune, and Iterate
+### 6. Validate, Tune, and Iterate
-Continuously improve detection quality through controlled testing.

-**Tasks**
 - Safely simulate detection scenarios
-- Trigger and validate each rule
+- Trigger and validate analytics rules
 - Tune thresholds, suppression, and severity
 - Iterate based on observed outcomes

 ---

-## Execution Approach
+## Execution Philosophy

-Work is performed in the following order:
+Work in this section follows a consistent detection engineering lifecycle:

 1. Define the detection objective
 2. Implement the detection in Sentinel
-3. Validate with simulated activity
+3. Validate using simulated or controlled activity
-4. Tune to reduce noise
+4. Tune to reduce noise and false positives
-5. Capture evidence and decisions
+5. Capture evidence, decisions, and trade-offs

-Documentation reflects **completed work**, not planned work.
+Documentation reflects **completed work**, not planned or hypothetical configurations.

 ---

 ## Success Criteria

 This section is considered complete when:

-- All core threat scenarios are covered by custom detections
+- Core threat scenarios are covered by custom detections
 - Alert volume is controlled and intentional
-- Each alert has a clear SOC response
+- Every alert has a defined SOC response
-- Automation reduces analyst workload
+- Automation demonstrably reduces analyst workload
-- Detection logic can be clearly explained in interviews
+- Detection logic and design decisions can be clearly explained in interviews

----